Luxury sector pins hopes on Middle East despite clouds from conflict

 This month's outbreak of an air war between Israel and Iran emphasised the ongoing risks in a region in which unrest was already simmering, with airlines cancelling flights and rerouting planes following Israel's strikes against Iran on June 13 - measures that are now being unwound.

-"At this point, we have not adjusted our long-term growth forecast, as we continue to see considerable potential in the region," said Federica Lovato, senior partner at Bain.
+"At this point, we have not adjusted our long-term growth forecast, as we continue to see considerable potential in the region," said Federica Levato, senior partner at Bain.

 "However, short-term volatility has increased in the last few weeks and may continue, depending on how the situation develops."